simmel-project/nus-link/README.md

 The images above show both the demodulator output, as well as the raw waveform going in.
 The NUS signal is visibly attenuated compared to the background music playing concurrently with the test.

+A third test was conducted to demonstrate that NUS is unable to penetrate human bodies.
+The reciever was placed, once again, 80cm from the transmitter, and optimally oriented.
+A human test subject then stood in front of the transmitter, simulating a situation where the transmitter maybe carried in e.g. the back pocket of a user.
+The link was immediately lost when the user stood in front of the transmitter, and the resulting waveform is similar to the case of the 1.5mm linen sack.

 ## Power